List of current BBC newsreaders and reporters: Foreign correspondents

 Correspondents typically cover specific regions or countries.
 However, during major global events, they may be temporarily reassigned to cover breaking news.
 For example, during the Libyan crisis in 2011 and the Gaza conflict in 2023, correspondents were reassigned to these areas on a rotational basis.
 While covering these events, they are often referred to as "World Affairs Correspondents."

 Correspondents may also be reassigned to cover stories outside their usual posting.
 For example, Hugo Bachega, Beirut Correspondent, became a "Middle East Correspondent" while covering the fall of the Assad regime in Syria.
+These correspondents are also supported by the BBC World Service foreign language services, in particular BBC Arabic and BBC Perisan, as well as the specialist investigations unit.

 Additionally, correspondents may be reassigned to cover for colleagues on vacation, especially during peak travel times such as the British summer period and Christmas.

 Due to the BBC's history and structure there are BBC News Editors and BBC World Service Regional Editors, the distinction between these roles has largely disappeared as the News operations have become streamlined, Regional Editors aid BBC News in times when the Editor is not available.